Patrick Healy, Sheepman, president of Commerical National Bank and developer of the Healy Hotel, Ogden Utah |

 In Reno, Patrick Healy became acquainted with George Williamson Murphy and together they sought work with the Central Pacific Railroad.
 Patrick became a engineer and George Williamson Murphy, first became a scout in search of water sources for the construction crews then later he became a fireman for the railroad.

-Central Pacific Railroad - engineer
+Central Pacific Railroad - engineer |

 Both men arrived together in Utah in 1869, at first settling in Corinne, a main stop on the transcontinental line to the north, later moving to Ogden then known as Junction City where for the time being, they went separate ways.
-That same year, as an employee Central Pacific Railroad, Patrick Healy attended the historic ceremony, located about 30 miles west of Ogden, of the Driving of the Golden Spike
+That same year, as an employee Central Pacific Railroad, Patrick Healy attended the historic ceremony, located about 30 miles west of Ogden, of the Driving of the Golden Spike.

-The Champagne Photo, better known as "East and West Shaking Hands at Laying of the Last Rail" by photographer, Andrew J. Russel,
+The Champagne Photo, better known as "East and West Shaking Hands at Laying of the Last Rail" by photographer, Andrew J. Russel, The Golden Spike Ceremony at Promontory Summit, 10 May 1869 |

 From photos, diaries, and other historic records it is estimated Patrick Healy was one of about 1,000 people who watched the driving of the last gold spike then the Union Pacific engine No. 119 and Central Pacific's Juniper were run up until they nearly touched.
 A toast was made, the railroad officials retired to their cars and the engineers and workman continued the celebration.